10 Payment Alternatives to Help Small Businesses Get Paid Faster

 Wire Transfers:

 When other methods of payment are impractical, particularly with international clients, wire transfers are another way to receive payment directly to your bank account.
 Given that there is a fairly high fixed cost associated with wire transfers , it makes more sense to use it with larger amounts.
-Wire transfers can be set up through your business bank account sometimes online or by calling your bank representative.
+Wire transfers can be set up through your business bank account online or by calling your bank representative.

 Email (E-) Transfers:

-A simple, cheap and efficient ways of making payment is to use email transfers (also referred to as interac e-transfers).
+A simple, cheap and efficient ways of making payment, in Canada, is to use email transfers (also referred to as interac e-transfers).
 This function is usually available with online banking and simply requires you to enter the amount, the recipient’s email address and a password.
 There are no cheques to deposit nor do you have to wait expectantly for several days for the funds to be available.
 There is, however, usually a restriction on the amount that can be sent via email transfer.
 Note that the maximum daily amount can often be adjusted upwards or downwards by speaking to your bank.

 Electronic Transfers: